tsmtzs/schl/README.md

     \usepackage[greek]{schl}

 and use the macros in the `document` environment.

 For a quick overview of the macros see [schl-overview.pdf](schl-overview/schl-overview.pdf).
-Further examples are in the [`examples`](examples/) directory.
+Further examples can be found under the directory [`examples`](examples/).

 ## Contribute
 This project is open to contribution.
 Some of the things you could do are: